An Inspiration

 My name... is SuperQuad."

-This is an excerpt from Justin Cochran's MySpace site.
-He is an extraordinary 25 year old, who just 3 1/2 years ago was backpacking around the world by himself, skydiving, and working towards his pilots license when he suffered a crushing blow.
-Doing a back handspring for his cousins at a family reunion, he miscalculated and landed directly on his head, suffering a C1-C2 fracture leaving him paralyzed from the neck down and ventilator dependent.
+This is a quote from Justin Cochran's social media site.
+He was an extraordinary person who persevered through unbelievable circumstances.
+Justin was backpacking around the world by himself, skydiving, and working towards his pilots license when he suffered a crushing blow.
+Doing a back handspring for his cousins at a family reunion, he miscalculated and landed directly on his head, suffering a C1-C2 fracture that left him paralyzed from the neck down and ventilator dependent.
 With no insurance and a bleak prognosis, most would have given up on life.
 But you can't keep a courageous, free spirit down for long.
 Within months of being released from Shepherd Center in Atlanta (a rehabilitation center for catastrophic spinal cord injuries), Justin was enrolled in college and fighting for the rights of all people with disabilities.
-He has given testimony before House and Senate Committees at the State Capitol in Atlanta in an effort to get people with disabilities out of nursing homes and living independently in the community.
-He serves on the Distribution and Public Policy Committee of the Brain and Spinal Cord Injury Trust Fund, and he frequently visits newly injured patients at Shepherd Center to give them hope and inspiration.
-He is also involved in Partners in Policymaking, an advocacy group for individuals with developmental disabilities.
-He is a role model and a leader in the Southeast community, fighting for the rights of individuals with disabilities of all kinds.
+He gave testimony before House and Senate Committees at the State Capitol in Atlanta in an effort to get people with disabilities out of nursing homes and living independently in the community.
+He served on the Distribution and Public Policy Committee of the Brain and Spinal Cord Injury Trust Fund, and he frequently visited newly injured patients at Shepherd Center to give them hope and inspiration.
+He was involved in Partners in Policymaking, an advocacy group for individuals with developmental disabilities.
+He was a role model and a leader in the Southeast community, fighting for the rights of individuals with disabilities of all kinds.

 Justin's Story